siqixu/DeepMed/README.md

 ```
 DeepMed(y,d,m,x,method="DNN",hyper_grid=NA,epochs=500,batch_size=100,trim=0.05)
 ```
-`y`: A numeric vector for the outcome variable in causal mediation analysis.
+`y`: A numeric vector for the outcome variable.

-`d`: A numeric vector for the binary treatment variable in causal mediation analysis, which is coded as 0 or 1.
+`d`: A numeric vector for the binary treatment variable, which is coded as 0 or 1.

-`m`: A numeric vector for the mediator variable in causal mediation analysis.
+`m`: A numeric vector or a numeric matrix for the mediator variable.
+When the mediator is categorical, m should be a matrix with q columns for q dummy variables.

-`x`: A numeric vector or a numeric matrix with p columns for p covariates in causal mediation analysis.
+`x`: A numeric vector or a numeric matrix with p columns for p covariates.

 `method`: The method used to estimate the nuisance functions with a 3-fold cross-fitting.
 Four methods are provided: deep neural network ("DNN""), gradient boosting machine ("GBM"), random forest ("RF") and Lasso ("Lasso").
 See details below.
 By default, `method="DNN"`.